The deadly mistakes with antibiotics that led me to the perfect natural solution against deadly micro-organisms.

 It was my third warning not to contend with smart bugs.

 I got lucky, by accident.
 A jellyfish sting led me to try a silver-based lotion that took out a painful swelling in a matter of minutes.
 It got me curious about what else silver could do.
-Over the next year, colloidal silver helped me wipe out a throat infection, the flu, a severe hand burn, two food poisonings and an infected thumbnail.
+Over the next year, colloidal silver helped me wipe out a throat infection, a flu or two, a severe hand burn, two food poisonings and an infected thumbnail.

 Silver works in a clever way.
 Bacteria (and mold and mildew) need three things to grow: water, food, and a substrate – a surface on which it can attach.
 If one of these is not present, bacteria can no longer multiply exponentially.
 Silver wipes out the substrate itself, thereby wiping out the bad bacteria in a manner that also prevents them from evolving or replicating further.
 After taking care of business, silver flushes out of the body a bit like C vitamin, a safe and non-intrusive way to get rid of the bad guys, who simply don’t have the base left from where to multiply or evolve.